Maximum Recovery-MINIMUM TIMeâ„¢

 • Avulsion fracture: When the ligaments and tendons come under enough stress, they might exert enough force onto the bone to which they are attached to break it.

-• Compression fracture: When forces on either end of the bones cause breakage due to crushing, this can cause a compression fracture or impact fracture.
-These breaks are very common in spinal injuries along the vertebrae, especially in older people or those with osteoporosis
+• Compression fracture: When forces at either end of a bone cause crushing, it can result in a compression fracture or an impact fracture.
+These breaks are widespread spinal injuries along the vertebrae, especially in older people or those with osteoporosis.

 Common Bone Breaks or Fractures Due to Injury

 Particular areas of the body are more susceptible to breaks than others due to accidents.
-In many ways, this shows that the musculoskeletal system is doing its job to protect critical parts of the body, but it can only do so much.
-Here are some fracture zones and injuries associated with them.
+In many ways, this demonstrates that the musculoskeletal system is effectively protecting critical parts of the body, but it can only do so much.
+Here are some fracture zones and associated injuries.

-• Head Fractures: The skull protects the brain, critical parts of our body’s central nervous system, and perception areas like the eyes and sensory organs.
+• Head Fractures: The skull protects the brain, a critical part of the body’s central nervous system, and the visual and other sensory areas.
 But it can only do so much.
-Eye socket and nose fractures are common with vehicular accidents such as car and motorcycle crashes and impacts from objects falling from a great height as you would find at a construction zone.
-Skull fractures can also happen with a slip and fall injury if the head isn’t protected and strikes the ground.
+Eye socket and nose fractures are common with vehicular accidents, such as car and motorcycle crashes, and impacts from objects falling from a great height, as you would find at a construction zone.
+Skull fractures can also occur with a slip-and-fall injury if the head isn’t protected and strikes the ground.

 Broken Bones from Car Accidents